aloussase/gaya/README.md

 #### Documentation <a name="documentation" />

-You can read the language documentation [here](./docs/toc.md).
+You can read the language documentation [here](./docs/SUMMARY.md).

-For examples, take a look at the `examples` directory or at the standard library at `runtime/stdlib.gaya`.
+For examples, take a look at the `examples` directory or at the standard library under the `runtime` directory.
 You can also peek at the tests if you want, though they may not use the latest features of the language.

 #### Feedback & Contributing